The Clear Edge

 • From input promise (content) to outcome promise (conversations).

-• “I’m evolving the service to focus on LinkedIn client generation.
-Same delivery you love, now with outcome guarantee.
+“I’m evolving the service to focus on LinkedIn client generation.
+It’s the same delivery you already trust, now with an outcome guarantee.

-• New price: $4,000/month.
-If I don’t deliver three qualified conversations monthly, you don’t pay.
+The new price is $4,000/month, and if I don’t deliver three qualified conversations each month, you don’t pay.
 Are you in?”

 New client acquisition